Welcome

 the Opposite of a Train.
 We're playing a big show for the Halsey

-Fore, Wilton Elder, and Charlton Singleton, as well as Lindsay Holler, Joel Hamilton, Stefanie
+Wilton Elder, and Charlton Singleton, as well as Lindsay Holler, Joel Hamilton, Stefanie Underhill, Michael

-Underhill, Michael Trent, and Cary Ann Hearst.
-The next day we're off as a trio to bring our
+Trent, and Cary Ann Hearst.
+The next day we're off as a trio to bring our chamber-folk-jazz to other

 Here's to winter chills and unexpected thrills